 · Staff will wear face masks each day when in enclosed spaces indoors and when unable to practice social distancing.

-· Campers are asked to wear face masks as well.
-If your camper has a face mask they can bring to camp, we encourage them to do so.
-Camp will have a supply of disposable face masks if your camper does not have one or something happens to it, but that supply is limited.
+· Students are asked to wear face masks as well.
+If your student has a face mask they can bring to camp, we encourage them to do so.
+Camp will have a supply of disposable face masks if your student does not have one or something happens to it, but that supply is limited.

-· Any staff member or camper that develops any symptoms will immediately be isolated from the group and asked to go home.
+· Any staff member or student that develops any symptoms will immediately be isolated from the group and asked to go home.

-Do campers need to bring anything to camp?
+Do students need to bring anything to camp?

 What meals will be served?

-We will be providing breakfast and lunch for campers as well as an afternoon snack.
-There will be no supper at the camp for campers.
+We will be providing breakfast and lunch for students as well as an afternoon snack.
+There will be no supper at the camp.